 There’s a lot of misinformation surrounding drug and alcohol addiction.
 Some people assume that people who are addicted to alcohol or drugs make a choice every time they drink or use.
-They might think that there is something inherently weak, selfish or ‘wrong’ about that person.
+They might think that there is something inherently selfish or ‘wrong’ about that person.

 It adds: “People with addiction (severe substance use disorder) have an intense focus on using a certain substance(s), such as alcohol or drugs, to the point that it takes over their life.
 They keep using alcohol or a drug even when they know it will cause problems.
 Yet a number of effective treatments are available and people can recover from addiction and lead normal, productive lives.”

-If you are lucky enough to have a support network in place that can be extremely beneficial, but experts with a wealth of knowledge and experience of dealing with addiction will still give you the very best chance of getting clean and making a long-term recovery.
+If you are lucky enough to have a support network in place that can be extremely beneficial, but experts with a wealth of knowledge and experience in dealing with addiction will still give you the very best chance of getting clean and making a long-term recovery.

-Rehab in Cambridge
+Rehab Options in Cambridge

-Where residential facilities do exist, there is likely to be a substantial waiting list.
+While outpatient treatment services are beneficial, there is likely to be a substantial waiting list.
 If you or a loved one are in the grip of addiction, it could be the case that literally every day counts.
 Addictions wreck lives and relationships.

-This can be important of you have friends or family that you would like to participate in some of the therapies.
-Not everyone does and that is fine too.
-Every person struggling in the throes of an addiction problem is an individual and our treatment programmes are tailored to help you.
+This can be important if you have friends or family that you would like to participate in some of the therapies, though not everyone does and that is fine too.
+Every person struggling with an addiction problem is an individual and our treatment programmes are tailored to help you.